danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ## Class-Object creation

 Implementing a class-object in your program needs some planning.
-Objects consist of attributes/properties and actions/behaviors, and all these hold and manage data so it can be used and operations can be performed. [winnie: check this to /g]
+Objects consist of attributes/properties and actions/behaviors, and all these hold and manage data so it can be used and operations can be performed.

 - **(Step 1) Naming**: Name your class.
 - **(Step 2) Properties**: What are tofu's attributes/properties?